UCBerkeleySETI/target-selector/README.md

 Resulting sources are subsequently triaged according to set criteria.
 Sources are given a priority value (where a lower value indicates a higher importance), with all sources initially assigned a priority of 2.

-Sources marked as `exotica` are assigned a priority of 3; all sources are then compared against the table of previous observations.
+Sources marked as 'exotica' are assigned a priority of 3; all sources are then compared against the table of previous observations.
 If a source has been previously observed, it is assigned a priority of 6.
 If a source has been previously observed, but at a different frequency band, it is assigned a priority of 5, and if a source has been previously observed, but either with less than 58 antennas or for a total of less than 5 minutes, it is assigned a priority of 4.
-Finally, sources marked as `ad-hoc` are assigned a priority of 1.
+Finally, sources marked as 'ad-hoc' are assigned a priority of 1.
 The list of targets is then sorted in order of increasing priority and distance, parsed as a string and written to the Redis key `product_id:current_obs:target_list`.

 ![](triage_overview.png)